-Recently there’s been a number of court cases in Europe suggesting that Google Fonts are not GDPR compliant.
-The issue is that when you link to a Google Font (using their CDN) you could pass along personally identifiable information allowing Google to track users around the internet.
+Recently, there have been a number of court cases in Europe suggesting that Google Fonts may not be GDPR compliant.
+The concern is that when you link to a Google Font using their CDN (Content Delivery Network), it could potentially transmit personally identifiable information, which allows Google to track users across the internet.

 Another alternative is Bunny Fonts.
-Bunny is a privacy focused content deliver service and they have their own Google Fonts proxy.
+Bunny is a privacy focused content delivery service (CDN) and they have their own Google Fonts proxy.
 They are a drop in replacement for Google Fonts, just change the url and you’re done.

-This plugin will only work for themes that enqueue fonts as styles (using
+Please note that this plugin will only work with WordPress themes that enqueue fonts as styles using